 Coin and Debit Card Photocopiers are conveniently located in Northwood Winter Garden, Main Floor of the Library, Upper Floor of the Library, and Outside Copy Services.

 Transparencies/overheads for presentations are available for purchase in UNBC Bookstore.
-Only use copier on upper floor of library or outside Copy Services.

-Contact Copy Services at local 6464 if any copiers require servicing.
+Contact Copy Services at local 6464 or 6466 if any copiers require servicing.